 Of course, sometimes it’s hard to pinpoint the exact purpose of reading.
 Nevertheless, you always do your best to determine it as precisely as you only can

-And very likely it is an invisible burden which hovers over your head and stops you from reading faster.
+You are ambitious – that’s great.
+It’s even admirable.
+And very likely, it is an invisible burden that hovers over your head and stops you from reading faster.

-Then if your goal is to read faster, you are setting yourself up for failure.
-There is one crucial lesson here, you need to understand.
+Then if your goal is to read books fast, you are setting yourself up for failure.
+There is one crucial lesson here you need to understand.

 Reading is not learning.
 Learning is not reading.*